MobilePayDev/MobilePay-Subscriptions/docs/authentication.md

 Now you are ready to move on to the authentication section below.

-### <a name="openid-connect"></a>OpenID Connect
+### <a name="openid-connect"></a>Part 2 : OpenID Connect
 When the merchant is onboarded via  [Production MobilePay Portal](https://admin.mobilepay.dk/), and has ordered Subscriptions, then you can continue with OIDC.
+Note: if you are still working on the integration in sandbox, you will use [Sandbox MobilePay Portal](https://sandprod-admin.mobilepay.dk/)

 [![](assets/images/OpenIdflowWithFIandAuthorize.png)](assets/images/OpenIdflowWithFIandAuthorize.png)